 In order to prevent the spread of COVID-19 infection in the district, facilities operations will be geared toward meeting social distancing requirements and cleaning frequently touched spaces regularly.
 Learn more about how VC is preparing our Facilities for Returning to Learning.

 School meals will continue to be available to all students, including those attending school in-person and those learning remotely.
-Learn more about how Child Nutrition here.
+Learn more about how Child Nutrition will provided here.

 Valley Central will conduct transportation activities that are consistent with state-issued public transit guidance and NYSED School Reopening guidelines.
 Learn more about how Transportation will be conducted according to the Reopening guidelines here.